 Recipe Notes

-Note 1: Heat treat the flour in the microwave: Add the flour to a microwave-safe bowl.
-I recommend heat treating more than the recipe calls for (1/2 to 1 cup extra) just to ensure you have enough.
-Microwave on high in bursts of 30 seconds, stirring in between each burst.
+Note 2: Heat treat flour in the microwave: Add the flour to a microwave-safe bowl.
+I recommend heat treating more than the recipe calls for (1/2 to 1 cup extra) to ensure you have enough.
+Microwave on high in bursts of 30 seconds, stirring between each burst.
 Take your time to make sure none of the flour burns or clumps.
-Use a thermometer to test the flour in a few places to make sure it has reached 165 degrees F throughout all the flour.
-(If you get less than 165 degrees, return the flour for one more burst of 30 seconds.)
+Use a thermometer to test the flour in a few places to make sure it has reached 165ยฐF throughout all the flour.

 More Recipes You'll Love